jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 layout: post
 ---

-There was a time where I thought I knew how startup equity works.
-I now realize I was wrong and in fact have never known how any of this shit works.

-<!--more-->

 This posts consists of essentially two parts
-- A very short and general explanation of stock options and some ways you will get fucked.
+- A very short and general explanation on early employee stock options.
 - A small analysis of startup software engineering job offers in the San Francisco Bay Area.

+<!--more-->

+# Early Employee Stock Options

-## Options, Vesting, Exiting and Taxes
+## Options, Vesting

 There are two main types of stock options: ISOs and RSUs.

-If you get RSUs it means your startup is a "startup" in that it's still private, but it's probably fucking massive.
-(Think Uber, AirBNB, etc.)
+If you get RSUs it means your startup is late stage (think Uber, Airbnb).
-So I'm not going to talk about them that much, since this is really focused on actual startups.

 An option allows you to buy a share of stock at your **strike price**, which is usually much lower than the actual share price.
-When you exercise the option you pay the strike price and get a share of stock back.

 Companies do not give you all your options at once, they **vest** over a period of time.
-The most common scheme I've seen is vesting over 4 years monthly with a one year cliff.
+The most common scheme is vesting over 4 years with a one year cliff.

 This means that you get 0 options until you hit one-year from your starting date, upon which you get $\frac{1}{4}$ of your promised options.
-After that you get another bit of options every month until the four years are up and you've received all your options.
+After that you get some options every month until the four years are up and you've received all your options.

-For some reason startups always frame offers as "$n$ shares vested four years".
+Startups always frame offers as "$n$ shares vested four years".
 One of the first things you should figure out is exactly how many shares outstanding there are, so you can figure out what % of the company they are offering.

+## Exiting and Taxes
 One thing to keep in mind: Startup shares are worth zero until they're worth something.

 A share, like any stock is only worth what other people are willing to pay for it.
 There are some markets for early startup stock but by and large, these are a very illiquid asset - you usually only can cash out if the startup is acquired or IPOs.

 If you ever leave the company, your options usually expire after 90 days.
-This means that you'll need to either buy them by then or lose them.
+This means that you'll need to either buy them by then or relinquish them.

 If you exercise your options and then sell them again within the year, you'll be charged short term capital gains tax on your return, which is currently 37%.

 Otherwise if it's longer than a year before you exercise and sell you'll be charged long term capital gains tax.
 This is much lower - the highest bracket (it's progressive like income tax) is 20%.

 The American tax code is so complicated that there's something else called the AMT.
-Basically you need to pay at least x% in taxes, so if you negotiated very well and made a bunch of money when you sell your stock then you may be taxed under the AMT rather than by the normal tax brackets.
+Basically you need to pay at least x% in taxes, so if you make a bunch of money when you sell your stock then you may be taxed under the AMT rather than by the normal tax brackets.

-But again this **usually** only  matters if you make a lot of money, and if that's the case you should really just get a CPA.

 ## Dilution and Preferred vs. Common Stock